 Your Water supply is the single most important item needed during times of emergency.
 It is not only needed to drink but is also needed for washing and cleaning.
-The Most cost-effective way to store emergency water is in a plastic container, collapsible bladder or bag.
-Our plastic barrels are made of (HDPE) High-Density Polyethylene Plastic.
+The Most cost-effective way to store emergency water is in a plastic container, collapsible bladder, or bag.
+Our plastic Rain barrels are made of (HDPE) High-Density Polyethylene Plastic.
 HDPE is the material approved by the FDA for water and food product storage.
 Our new plastic barrels are brand new and factory fresh.
-Our reconditioned Rain barrels are one-time use reconditioned, Jalapeno, Vinegar, Soft drink Or Juice Barrels and have been triple washed with antibacterial cleaner.
+Our reconditioned Rain Water barrels are one-time use reconditioned, Jalapeno, Vinegar, Soft drink Or Juice Barrels and have been triple washed with antibacterial cleaner.
 All Barrels are BPA Free & American Made.

 If you need additional information please call at 800.560.2334 where a BayTec Representative will be glad to help.